 In addition, the other scenario, where the promoters or CEO is selling the stocks, is an independent activity and cannot be treated as a bad signal.
-We cannot judge the company’s future is declining just because the promoters are selling a small portion of their stocks once in a while.
+We cannot judge the company’s future is in the dark just because the promoters are selling a small portion of their stocks once in a while.
 Maybe, the promoters need money to start another venture, buy a new house or enjoy a vacation.
-Everyone has the right to sell stocks when they need it the most, and so does the founders.
+Everyone has the right to sell stocks when they need them the most, and so do the founders.

-In short, the promoter’s buying and share buybacks are signals of good company.
-However, we cannot judge the company’s future based on the promoter’s selling the stock.
+In short, the promoter’s buying and share buybacks are signals of a good company.
+However, we cannot judge the company’s future based on just the promoter’s selling little stock.
 Please note, if the promoters are selling a lot of stocks continuously without explaining the reason, then it’s a matter to investigate further.

 — Financial ratios ROE and ROCE